diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 2/05 - LAB - Advanced Querying Mongo - queries solution.md

-### 9. Order all the companies by their IPO price descendently.
+### 9. Order all the companies by their IPO price descending.

 ```js
 db.companies.find().sort({"ipo.valuation_amount": -1})